-F. Applications must be submitted via Grants.gov.

-Grants.gov registration requires a DUNS number and active SAM.gov registration.
+D. Applications must be submitted via Grants.gov.
+Grants.gov registration requires a UEI number and active SAM.gov registration.
 If you are new to PRM funding, the Grants.gov registration process can be complicated.
 We urge you to refer to PRM's General NGO Guidelines "Application Process" section for information and resources to help ensure that the application process runs smoothly.
 PRM also strongly encourages organizations that have received funding from PRM in the past to read this section as a refresher.
 Applicants may also refer to the "For Applicants" page on Grants.gov for complete details on requirements.

-- Do not wait until the deadline to attempt to submit your application on Grants.gov.
+Do not wait until the deadline to attempt to submit your application on Grants.gov.
 Organizations not registered with Grants.gov should register well in advance of the deadline as it can take several weeks to finalize registration (sometimes longer for non-U.S. based NGOs to receive required registration numbers).
 We also recommend that organizations, particularly first-time applicants, submit applications via Grants.gov no later than one week before the deadline to avoid last-minute technical difficulties that could result in an application not being considered.
-PRM has extremely limited ability to correct or facilitate rapid resolution to technical difficulties associated with Grants.gov, SAM.gov or DUNS number issues.
-PRM partners must maintain an active SAM.gov registration with current and correct information at all times during which they have an active federal award or an application under consideration by PRM or any federal agency. - When registering with Grants.gov, organizations must designate points of contact and Authorized Organization Representatives (AORs).
+PRM has extremely limited ability to correct or facilitate rapid resolution to technical difficulties associated with Grants.gov, SAM.gov or UEI number issues.
+PRM partners must maintain an active SAM.gov registration with current and correct information at all times during which they have an active federal award or an application under consideration by PRM or any federal agency.

+When registering with Grants.gov, organizations must designate points of contact and Authorized Organization Representatives (AORs).
 Organizations based outside the United States must also request and receive an NCAGE code prior to registering with SAM.gov.
-Applicants experiencing technical difficulties with the SAM.gov registration process should contact the Federal Service Desk (FSD) online or at 1-866-606-8220 (U.S.) and 1-334-206-7828 (International). - Applications must be submitted under the authority of the AOR at the applicant organization.
-Having proposals submitted by agency headquarters helps to avoid possible technical problems. - If you encounter technical difficulties with Grants.gov please contact the Grants.gov Help Desk at support@grants.gov or by calling 1-800-518-4726. - Applicants who are unable to submit applications via Grants.gov due to Grants.gov technical difficulties and; - who have reported the problem to the Grants.gov help desk; - received a case number; - o have completed DUNS and SAM.gov registrations - \circ and had a documented service request opened to research the problem;
+Applicants experiencing technical difficulties with the SAM.gov registration process should contact the Federal Service Desk online or at 1-866-606-8220 (U.S.) and 1-334-206-7828 (International).

+Applications must be submitted under the authority of the Authorized

+Organization Representative at the applicant organization.
+Having proposals submitted by agency headquarters helps to avoid possible technical problems.

+If you encounter technical difficulties with Grants.gov please contact the Grants.gov Help Desk at support@grants.gov or by calling 1-800-518-4726.

+Applicants who are unable to submit applications via Grants.gov due to Grants.gov technical difficulties and;

+- who have reported the problem to the Grants.gov help desk; - received a case number; - have completed SAM.gov registrations; - and had a documented service request opened to research the problem;

-may contact the relevant PRM Program Officer before the submission deadline to determine whether an alternative method of submission is appropriate.
+Applicants may contact the PRM NGO Coordinator before the submission deadline to determine whether an alternative method of submission is appropriate.
+PRM makes no guarantee to accept an application outside of the grants.gov system.

-G. It is the responsibility of each applicant to ensure the appropriate registrations are in place and active.
+It is the responsibility of each applicant to ensure the appropriate registrations are in place and active.
 Failure to have the appropriate organizational registrations in place or are experiencing issues resulting from discrepancies across registration platforms is not considered a technical difficulty and is not justification for an alternate means of submission.